 - Due to new regulations imposed by the United States government, U.S. S hotels in Cuba (owned by private companies, not the Cuban government) ;

 - Travel programs like "People to People Cuba" are one option for exploring Cuba.
-It is now much more difficult, if not impossible, to take a cruise to Cuba, and organized tours to the country have been severely restricted.
+Many cruises to Cuba have been canceled, and organized tours are no longer an option.

 The Question of American Travel to Cuba